-This page includes a variety of publicly available learning resources for the Northstar standards.
-These resources are not created by Northstar and this list of external resources is not being actively maintained by our team.
+This page includes a variety of publicly available learning resources that may support additional practice with Northstar standards.
+These resources were not created by Northstar and this list of external resources is not being actively maintained by our team.

 - these curricula are available only through Northstar testing locations.
 Learn more about becoming a testing location.

 links to a text resource, links to a media resource, and links to an activity resource.